B0-B/markov/README.md

 ~$ []
 ```

 an empty list is returned!
-This is where you have to understand the program's architecture a bit: it cannot give a recommendation based of an unknown sequence as two wins never occured in a row! (see priorGames).
-This can be fixed with the ```improvise``` argument which fills such knowledge gaps with prior or more general knowledge
+This is where the program's architecture comes in: it cannot give a recommendation based on an unknown sequence as two wins never occured in a row! (see priorGames).
+This can be fixed with the ```improvise``` argument which fills such knowledge gaps with prior or more general estimations.
+This only triggers when there is no sequence probability

 ```python
 # seq.next(*priorGames[-2:]) == seq.next(*priorGames) => True